lhasmi/ft_transcendance/README.md

 ### Chosen Modules (7):

 # Web
 ◦ 1 Major module: Use a Framework as backend.
+TESTED
 ◦ 2 Minor module: Use a front-end framework or toolkit.
-◦ 2 Minor module: Use a database for the backend.
+TESTED ◦ 2 Minor module: Use a database for the backend.
+TESTED

 # User Management
 ◦ 3 Major module: Standard user management, authentication, users across tournaments.
+TESTED
 ◦ 4 Major module: Implementing a remote authentication.
+(42 API) TESTED

 # Gameplay and user experience
 ◦ 5 Minor module: Game Customization Options.
+TO BE TESTED
 # Accessibility
 ◦ 5 Minor module: Support on all devices.
+TO BE TESTED
+        Key features and objectives include:
+        ◦Make sure the website is responsive, adapting to different screen sizes and ori- entations, ensuring a consistent user experience on desktops, laptops, tablets, and smartphones.
+        ◦Ensure that users can easily navigate and interact with the website using different input methods, such as touchscreens, keyboards, and mice, depending on the device they are using

 # Cybersecurity
 ◦ 6 Major module: Implement Two-Factor Authentication (2FA) and JWT.
-◦ 7 Minor module: Expanding Browser Compatibility.
-◦ 7 Minor module: Multiple language supports.
+TESTED ◦ 7 Minor module: Expanding Browser Compatibility.
+TO BE TESTED ◦ 7 Minor module: Multiple language supports.
+TESTED

 ### testing the Apis with curl